Create a Wildfire Emergency Response Plan for Your Business

-A wildfire evacuation is a distressing event for everyone involved—business leaders, your employees, and family members.
-But the best way to keep everyone safe and protect your business is to plan ahead.
-In this article, we’ll cover where to find relevant wildfire resources, tips for evacuation planning, and best practices for how to best prepare your people and business for a wildfire evacuation.
+A wildfire evacuation is a distressing event for everyone involved—business leaders, employees, and family members.
+But the best way to keep everyone safe and protect your business is to practice good disaster preparedness.
+In this article, we’ll cover how to make an effective wildfire emergency response plan, including where to find relevant wildfire resources, tips for evacuation planning, and best practices for how to best prepare your people for a wildfire evacuation while maintaining business continuity.

-Wildfires present unique challenges for emergency personnel.
-They move quickly and can change directions without notice.
-So, the first step in preparing for a potential wildfire is to know what the different threat levels are, get comfortable with the terminology used by experts, and begin formulating your response plan for receiving an evacuation order.
-You don’t want to be confused about terminology when the fire is imminent.
+The first step in preparing for a potential wildfire—before your business has received an evacuation order—is to perform a threat assessment to understand the different wildfire threat levels, get comfortable with the terminology used by experts, and begin formulating your emergency plan for receiving an evacuation order.

-The most used framework for wildfire evacuations is the “Ready, Set, Go!” framework.
-It has three stages that help you prioritize your response and action items as the threat of a wildfire grows.
+The most-used framework for wildfire evacuations is the “Ready, Set, Go!” framework.
+It has three stages that help you prioritize elements of your response and action plan as the threat of a wildfire grows.
 Here are the three stages:

 At this stage, there is a wildfire that is in your area, and you or your business face a possible threat of evacuation.
 This is a good time to pack and make sure you are ready for an evacuation.
+You can also take steps towards the mitigation of fire damage.
 Be sure to keep a close eye on your local media and emergency alerts so that you know when your threat level increases.

 At this stage, you or your business are under a severe threat and face an imminent evacuation.
 You should be completely packed, aware of available escape routes to depart the area, and ready to leave at a moment’s notice.